Houses in multiple occupation

 A HMO must be licensed if the property is occupied by five or more people forming two or more households.
 For example, a property being rented by 5 single people who are not related to each other will need a licence.

 The council keeps a register of all licensed HMOs in the borough.
-The register can be found at this link.
+Please contact us to review the register.

 If your property is not on the register and you think it should be licensed, contact the Private Sector Housing Team for further advice.